-- Goals are based on the percent of students achieving the career-and-college readiness proficiency standard (Achievement Levels 4 and 5). - If any subgroup does not meet the 95% participation requirement, an appropriate denominator adjustment is included in the calculations.
-See the NC Participation Business Rule document for more information. - ELs in their first or second year in U.S. schools are not included in long-term goal calculations.
-Students who have exited EL status within the last four years are included in the EL subgroup for the purposes of long-term goal calculations and determinations. - High school goals are based on all grade ten students' English II EOC scores regardless of when they took the assessment. - High school goals are based on grade eleven students' Mathematics EOC scores regardless of when they took the assessment.
-See the NC Math 1 Exception Business Rules for more information. - If a school's measure of interim progress target reaches 95% or higher for either the All Students group or any subgroup, from that point forward, the measure of interim progress expectation is an increase of 0.5 percentage points, rather than the state defined yearly increase.
+- Goals are based on the percentage of students achieving the career-and-college readiness proficiency standard (i.e., Achievement Levels 4 and 5). - If any subgroup does not meet the 95% participation requirement, an appropriate denominator adjustment is included in the calculations.
+See the NC Participation Business Rule document for more information. - ELs in their first or second year in US schools are not included in long-term goal calculations. - Students who have exited EL status within the last four years are included in the EL subgroup for the purposes of long-term goal calculations and determinations. - High school goals are based on all grade ten students' English II EOC scores regardless of when they took the assessment. - High school goals are based on grade eleven students' Mathematics EOC scores regardless of when they took the assessment.
+See the NC Math 1 Exception Business Rules for more information. - If a school's measure of interim progress target reaches 95% or higher for either the All Students group or any subgroup, from that point forward, the measure of interim progress expectation is an increase of 0.5 percentage points rather than the state defined yearly increase.

-10.6.
-Additional Rule for Cohort Graduation Rate Goals
+10.6 Additional Rule for Cohort Graduation Rate Goals

-If a school's measure of interim progress target reaches 95% or higher for either the All Students group or any subgroup, from that point forward, the measure of interim progress expectation is an increase of 0.5 percentage points, rather than the state defined yearly increase.
+If a school's measure of interim progress target reaches 95% or higher for either the All Students group or any subgroup, from that point forward, the measure of interim progress expectation is an increase of 0.5 percentage points rather than the state defined yearly increase.

-10.7.
-Additional Rules for English Learner Progress
+10.7 Additional Rules for English Learner Progress

-Percent is based upon the number of EL students in grades K-13 who met their yearly goal set by NC toward English language proficiency or exited the EL status.
-See the English Learner Progress Business Rules for more information.

-- All EL students, regardless of time in U.S. schools, are included in the long-term goal calculations. - If a school's measure of interim progress target reaches 95% or higher for either the All Students group or any subgroup, from that point forward, the measure of interim progress expectation is an increase of 0.5 percentage points, rather than the state defined yearly increase.
+- Percent is based upon the number of EL students in grades K-13 who met their yearly goal set by NC toward English language proficiency or exited the EL status.
+See the English Learner Progress Business Rules for more information. - If a school's measure of interim progress target reaches 95% or higher for either the All Students group or any subgroup, from that point forward, the measure of interim progress expectation is an increase of 0.5 percentage points rather than the state defined yearly increase.

-State level math, reading, Cohort Graduation Rate, and English Learners Progress long-term goals are in the figures below.
+State-level reading, math, Cohort Graduation Rate, and English Learners Progress long-term goals are presented in figures 6 through 11.

-FIGURE 7.
-State level reading grades three through eight.
+FIGURE 6.
+State level reading, grades three through eight.